r-lib/otelsdk/tests/testthat/_snaps/checks.md

       helper("FOO")
     Condition
       Error in `helper()`:
       !
-Invalid environment variable: 'FOO' must be one of 'json', 'application/json', 'binary', 'application/x-protobuf', but it is 'invalid'.
+Invalid environment variable: 'FOO' must be one of 'http/json', 'http/protobuf', but it is 'invalid'.

 # as_otlp_json_bytes_mapping